ChessRecord/chessrecord.github.io/README.md

 6. **Create a Pull Request**.

 ## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This website is licensed under the [CC BY-ND 4.0 License](https://creativecommons.org/licenses/by-nd/4.0/).
+You may use and share the site, but **modifications and redistributions are not allowed**.

 ---